bendrummond389/browser-cloud-terminals/README.md

 Please note that this application requires a specific infrastructure setup, including a Kubernetes cluster, Postgres VM running on Azure, and an Auth0 account for authentication.
 Additionally, SSL certificates and a domain name are required to enable secure connections via Kubernetes Ingress.

-## Features
+## Built With
-- Interactive bash shell accessible via any modern web browser
-- Real-time, WebSocket-based communication for an improved user experience
+- NextJs
+- MaterialUI
-- Designed for seamless integration with Kubernetes
+- Kubernetes
+- Azure
+- PostgreSQL

 ## Demo
 Watch a demo of the application in action: [Video](https://youtu.be/DIr_peoYBLA)